 In some cases, a company will allow an investor to convert their debenture into shares of the company.
-This makes them an attractive option for investors because they can gain equity in the company.
+It makes them an attractive option for investors because they can gain equity in the company.

 There are different kinds of convertible debentures.
 Some simply give the investor the option to turn the debt into equity at some point.
-This is common when an investor purchases debt of a new company and isn’t sure if they will want shares at the time the debenture matures.
+This is common when an investor purchases the debt of a new company and isn’t sure if they will want shares at the time the debenture matures.

 In other cases, the company forces the conversion of debenture into company shares.
-There are also partially convertible debentures, in which some portion of the debenture is turned into equity while the rest is redeemed in typical fashion.
+There are also partially convertible debentures, in which some portion of the debenture is turned into equity while the rest is redeemed in a typical fashion.

-If a Company Goes Belly Up
+If a Company Goes Belly-Up

-Every once in a while, a company will go out of business and its assets will be liquidated.
+Every once in a while, a company will go out of business, and its assets will be liquidated.
 In this case, there is usually an order to which lenders get paid back.
 Those who purchased secured debt will be taken care of first, followed by those who bought debentures.
 Shareholders are usually last in line.

 Debentures Outside the United States

-In Great Britain, a debenture is simply a term for a long-term security with a fixed interest rate, backed by a company’s assets.
-(In other words, it’s considered “secure” debt there.)
+In other parts of the world, the term “debenture” is used differently.
+In Great Britain, a debenture is simply a term for long-term security with a fixed interest rate, backed by a company’s assets.
+In other words, debentures are secure debt in the UK.